genai-impact/ecologits/docs/tutorial/providers/cohere.md

 # Cohere

-This guide is focuses on the integration of :seedling: **EcoLogits** with the [Cohere official python client :octicons-link-external-16:](https://github.com/cohere-ai/cohere-python).
+This guide focuses on the integration of :seedling: **EcoLogits** with the [Cohere official python client :octicons-link-external-16:](https://github.com/cohere-ai/cohere-python).

 Official links: